Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/troubleshooting/_index.md

 ### Common Test Failures and Solutions

 - **Azure Arc Connected Machine tests fail**: Check that the Azure Arc agent is properly installed and the VM can connect to Azure
-- **Cluster connectivity tests fail**: Verify that the Azure Local cluster deployment completed successfully and the cluster is properly registered with Azure
+- **Cluster connectivity tests fail**: Verify that the Azure Local instance deployment completed successfully and the instance is properly registered with Azure.
+For additional details, go to the LocalBox resource group, click on _Deployments_ and review any errors for the 'localcluster-validate' and 'localcluster-deploy' deployments.
 - **Resource count tests fail**: Check that all expected Azure resources were created in the resource group

 ### Exploring logs from the _LocalBox-Client_ virtual machine